ranjanin08/grimlock/README.md

 ### Data Format

 The basic data format used by Grimlock (though others are supported) is a column-oriented pipe separated file (each row is a single cell).
-The first N fields are the coordinates, optionally followed by the variable type and codex (again pipe separated).
-If the variable type and codex are omitted from the data then they have to be provided by a __Dictionary__.
+The first N fields are the coordinates, optionally followed by the variable type and codec (again pipe separated).
+If the variable type and codec are omitted from the data then they have to be provided by a __Dictionary__.
 The last field of each row is the value.

 In the example below the first field is a coordinate identifying an instance, the second field is a coordinate identifying a feature.
-The third and fourth columns are the variable type and codex respectively.
+The third and fourth columns are the variable type and codec respectively.
 The last column has the actual value.

 ```
 > head <path to>/grimlock/src/main/scala/au/com/cba/omnia/grimlock/data/exampleInput.txt